julelang/jule/localization/README.md

 Language packs are for the messages and logs of the JuleC compiler. <br>
 They are functional in many ways, such as easily preparing translations for languages and creating alternative language packs.

-Language packs are available in directories. <br>
+Language packs are available in files. <br>
-The names of the directories are also the names of the language packs.
+The names of the files are also the names of the language packs.

-The directories contain the content of languages in JSON format. <br>
+The files contain the content of languages in JSON format. <br>
-For the display of the contents, the language elements addressed by the relevant fields must be in the JSON file with a specific name. <br>
+For the display of the contents, the language elements addressed by the relevant fields must be in the JSON file with a specific identifier. <br>
-JuleC only tries to make sense of JSON files with those names. <br>
+JuleC only tries to make sense of JSON files with those identifiers.
-It's okay if language packs contain directories or different files.

 Language packs do not affect all JuleC's messages. <br>
 Some messages or parts are rendered in English until the language settings are valid. <br>